-Later this afternoon, you, along with visitors from all over China and abroad, will experience what Chengdu has to offer.
+Later this afternoon experience what Chengdu has to offer.
 From its traditional-style buildings and tasty local snacks, people have been gathering on this street since 221 B.C.
 Jin Li Street was most famous for “baldachin,” an elaborately brocaded fabric of silk and gold that was hung as a canopy over alters, thrones and daises all over the world.

-This evening after dinner, thrill at the artistry of the Sichuan Cultural Show, renowned for the amazing skill of actors who can subtly change their masks and make-up 10 times in the span of less than one minute!
+This evening after dinner, witness the artistry of the Sichuan Cultural Show, renowned for the amazing skill of actors who can subtly change their masks and make-up 10 times in the span of less than one minute!
 See if you can figure out how they do it.
-Ritz-Carlton in Chengdu

 (B,L,D)Day 9 — Chengdu to Xizhou

 It’s a short flight to Dali, where you are met and whisked away to Xizhou town, home to the Bai ethnic minority and where your hotel is located.
 The Linden Centre is in the former home of one of the Silk Road’s leading merchants, and is now a nationally protected, elegantly restored villa.
-After lunch, enjoy a tour of the Centre as you explore its history and architecture, and take part in a three-course tea tasting later this afternoon.
+After lunch, travel back in time biking through the gardens, rice fields, and alleys of Xizhou.
+Continue biking through tiny fishing villages that line the endless coastline of Er’hai Lake.
 The Linden Centre

 (B,L,D)Day 10 — Xizhou

-Visit a traditional morning market and noodle maker today, then sample the local specialty known as Xizhou pizza.
+Visit a traditional morning market to gather fresh vegetables, such as lotus root, bamboo shoots, Chinese broccoli, and tender young pea-sprouts for our cooking class this afternoon at the centre.
 Take in the surrounding countryside on a horse-drawn cart ride before learning about the tradition of cormorant fishing.
 The cormorant is a type of bird that has been trained to catch fish for centuries.
 They can live to be about 10 years old and start their training when they are just six months old.

 Families can get an overview of traditional Chinese medicine with a local doctor this afternoon, or grab a bike and explore any one of the quaint and winding roads around the Centre.
+Tonight, choose two dishes to prepare using the ingredients purchased at the market earlier today.
 The Linden Centre

 Depending on flight schedules, there may be time for an activity this afternoon upon arrival in Shanghai.
 Otherwise, free time at the hotel or to explore, time permitting.
 Marvel at the amazing feats of traditional Chinese acrobats at an acrobatic show, then dinner is on your own this evening.
 Grab a bite at your hotel, or your guide can offer recommendations for restaurants.
 Renaissance Shanghai Yu Garden Hotel

-Dive into Shanghai today with a city tour that includes the Old Quarter, the City Planning and Exhibition Hall, and the Old Town Bazaar.
+Dive into Shanghai today with a city tour that includes the Yuyuan Garden, the City Planning and Exhibition Hall, and the Old Town Bazaar.
 Get a bird’s-eye view of this incredible city from the top of the Oriental Pearl Tower and walk by dozens of historically significant buildings in the riverside area of the Bund.
 There is free time for families to do some exploring on their own this afternoon.
 Meet up again to say good-bye to your guide and fellow travelers at the farewell dinner.
-After dinner, you can stretch your legs with a stroll along the Xintiandi restored area.
+After dinner, you can stretch your legs with a stroll along the Xintiandi neighborhood.
 Renaissance Shanghai Yu Garden Hotel

 (B,L,D)Day 14 — Shanghai, U.S.